 And then, because I had also remembered to find a quiet moment and heed my father’s lessons, I could shut my eyes and again be deep in the flooded forest: the sights, the smells, and even the smallest sounds are stamped indelibly in my memory.
 So is an abiding gratitude for this journey, for this treasure that is the Amazon, for all the people who commit to conserving it and conserving other vast ecosystems of global significance, and for a world that has no shortage of challenges, but is awe-inspiring for all its wonder, vital energy and promise.

-Genny Biggs is a communications officer at the Gordon and Betty Moore Foundation.
+Genny Biggs is a special projects officer at the Gordon and Betty Moore Foundation.